joshghent/blog/content/blog/grafana-node/index.md

 First we need to import it into our route file
 > import GraphiteController from “./graphite”;

 Next, at the top of the file let’s get an instance of the graphite controller that we can reuse in this file.
-We create it with the config that contains the url for the statsd instance.
+We create it with the configuration that contains the url for the statsd instance.
 > const graphiteController = GraphiteController.getInstance(config);

 Ok, now we’ve got an instance of the controller we can now record some data.